Overview of Arkansas Taxes

 Sebastian County

 Sebastian County sits on the Arkansas River, along the state border with Oklahoma.
-Median property tax payments in the county are just $1,013 per year.
-You can find the highest rates in Sebastian county in the city of Fort Smith in the Fort Smith School District.
-The rate there is 52.13 mills.
+Median property tax payments in the county are just $1,186 per year.
+The median home value in the county is $213,900, just below the statewide median of $215,600.

 Faulkner County

-Faulkner County is one of the most populous counties in Arkansas, but its average effective property tax rate of 0.67% doesn't rank quite as high.
+Faulkner County is one of the most populous counties in Arkansas, but its effective property tax rate of 0.48% doesn't rank quite as high.
 The vast majority of property taxes in the county go to support local schools.

 Saline County

 Saline County sits between Little Rock and Hot Springs in Central Arkansas.
 Rates in the county depend on the city and the school district in which your house is located.
-The county’s average effective property tax rate is 0.75%.
+The county’s effective property tax rate is 0.58%, while the typical homeowner pays just under $1,400 in real estate taxes.

 Craighead County